farkoo/AbstractVault/CrossViT_Cross-Attention_Multi-Scale_Vision_Transformer_for_Image_Classification.md

 </br>

 ## Global and Local Branches
-The global branch of CrossViT is based on the DeiT architecture, which is a popular vision transformer architecture.
-The local branch, on the other hand, is based on a modified version of the ResNet architecture, which is a popular convolutional neural network architecture.
+The global branch of CrossViT is based on the DeiT architecture, which is a famous vision transformer architecture.
+The local branch, on the other hand, is based on a modified version of the ResNet architecture, which is a famous convolutional neural network architecture.
 The local branch is designed to capture local features in the image, while the global branch is designed to capture global features.

 The two branches of CrossViT are combined using a cross-attention mechanism, which allows the network to selectively attend to different parts of the input based on learned attention weights.
 The cross-attention mechanism is used to fuse the features learned by the global and local branches at multiple scales, which allows the network to capture multi-scale features.